Flexible Solutions

 Video Demonstration: Adhesion of Acrylic PSA to Corona Treated and Untreated BISCO HT-870 Soft Silicone Foam

 Typically, silicone adhesives readily bond to silicone elastomers without treatments other than cleaning.
-However, depending on the other surface to which the silicone elastomer will be bonded, the silicone adhesives may not be able to achieve the strength-of-bond your application requires.
-Additionally, silicone adhesives can be 3 to 5 times more expensive that common acrylic PSA.
-By corona treating we are able to offer many more options for Bonding PSAs and reduce the cost.
+However, depending on the other surface the silicone elastomer will be bonded, the silicone adhesives may not be able to achieve the strength-of-bond your application requires.

-In the video demonstration below, we show how 2 different Acrylic PSA’s (tesa® 4965 and 3M 9832) bond (or do not bond) to untreated BISCO HT-870 Silicone Foam compared to corona treated BISCO HT-870 Silicone Foam.
+In the video demonstration below, we show how 2 different acrylic PSA’s (tesa® 4965 and 3M 9832) bond (or do not bond) to untreated BISCO HT-870 Silicone Foam compared to corona treated BISCO HT-870 Silicone Foam.

 Contact Us

-Have a project that might require a corona treated material?
+Have a project that might require a corona surface treated material?
 Give us a call or send us a note.
 One of our sales engineers will respond quickly!

 Contact Us